top of page

 Tunnel entrance leading to Partington Cove

-John Partington, a homesteader in Big Sur, created this tunnel in the 1870s and used Partington Cove to transport tanoak bark and redwoods by ship to Santa Cruz and San Francisco.
-Tanoak bark was valued for its tannins, which were used to make leather.
-Coast redwoods were a favored building material because the wood is slower to burn than other woods, rot-resistant, and insect-repellent, making it a good choice for a home.
-In the 1920s during prohibition the tunnel and cove were allegedly used by bootleggers.
+In the 1870s, John Partington, a homesteader in Big Sur, constructed this tunnel and utilized Partington Cove to ship tanoak bark and redwoods to Santa Cruz and San Francisco.
+Tanoak bark was prized for its tannins, essential in leather production.
+Coast redwoods were popular as a building material due to their slower burning rate compared to other woods, as well as their resistance to rot and insects, making them ideal for home construction.
+Allegedly, during the 1920s Prohibition era, the tunnel and cove were used by bootleggers.

 Inside tunnel entrance leading to Partington Cove